-For the Student With Disabilities
+For the Student With a Documented Disability

 We are here to do everything within our power to assist you toward success at Jackson State.
 But first we need to know that you want our help.

 It is your responsibility as a student to voluntarily and confidentially disclose information regarding the nature of your disability to our Disability Resource Center (DRC) staff.